ecehn/web-api-100/instructor/notes/design/overview.md

 We have arrangements with vendors.
 Each vendor has:

-- And ID we assign
+- And ID we assign - 99.999% this is immutable.
-- A Name
+- A Name - Nope.
+Immutable
-- A Website URL
+- A Website URL - Immutable
-- A Point of Contact
+- A Point of Contact - This will change over time.
   - Name
   - Email
   - Phone Number